marle3003/mokapi/docs/javascript/mokapi/sleep.md

 # sleep( time )

-Suspend the execution for the specified duration.
+Suspends the execution for the specified duration.

 | Parameter       | Type                 | Description                                                                                                                     |
 |-----------------|----------------------|---------------------------------------------------------------------------------------------------------------------------------|